y330/Rock-Paper-Scissors-AI/README.md

-This repo will be for the Kaggle Rock, Paper, Scissors competition.
-When it is ready, a working notebook will be in the [Training](Training) folder.
+Work in progress, come back later for a complete jupyter notebook in the [Training](Training) folder.